.

 Education and Childhood

-The MA Education is a stimulating part‑time programme designed to support the professional and academic development of those working in education.
-It aims to further develop critical thinking, academic confidence and subject knowledge, whether you are in the early stages of your education career or have extensive professional experience.
+The MA Education is a stimulating part‑time programme designed to support the professional and academic development of anyone working in education, whether you are in the early stages of your education career or have extensive professional experience.
+Our course aims to strengthen your critical thinking, enhance your understanding of practice and boost your academic confidence.
 Teaching is primarily based at our Leeds City Campus, with delivery designed to fit around professional commitments.

 The Student Contract